RERA Carpet Area Calculator in Square Feet

 Does carpet area include the bathroom?

 Yes.
-Under RERA's definition of carpet area, internal bathrooms, toilets, store rooms, internal passages, and internal staircases within the apartment are all included.
-Carpet area is not just the area you can physically lay carpet on — it is all usable enclosed space inside your flat boundaries, excluding only external walls, balconies, shafts, and open terraces.
+Under RERA's definition of carpet area, internal bathrooms, toilets, store rooms, internal passages, and internal staircases within the apartment are included.
+Carpet area means usable enclosed space inside the flat boundaries, excluding external walls, balconies, shafts, and open terraces.

 What is a typical loading percentage in Maharashtra?